SoftUni-Internal/interactive-content/EN/01-Associative-Arrays/00-Lesson-Introduction.md

 **4. Stream API**

-- What is Stream
+- What a Stream is

-- How to process collections with Stream API
+- How to process collections with the Stream API

-- Filter and Sort Collection
+- How to filter and sort Collections

 [/slide]